 The aim is to build up your staff so that they also help you out.
 If you are working hard to give them opportunities, experience and training then they are more likely to be happy to work hard.

-Your staff can make or break your business, so always invest in them.
+Your staff can make or break your business, so always invest in them and ensure they are looked after from both training, development, and health and safety perspective.

 Constantly analyse and improve